Skip to Content

 • If the property is cattle, horses, or exotic livestock or fowl embezzled during a single transaction and having an aggregate value of less than $150,000;

-• If the property is 10 or more head of sheep, swine, or goats embezzled during a single transaction and having an aggregate value of less than $150,000.
+• If the property is 10 or more head of sheep, swine, or goats embezzled during a single transaction and has an aggregate value of less than $150,000.

 The legal punishment for a third-degree felony is up to five years in prison and a possible fine of up to $10,000.

-Embezzlement is a second-degree felony if the alleged offender does any of the following actions.
+Embezzlement is a second-degree felony in the following:

 • If the property embezzled valued at $150,000 or more but less than $30,000; or